ykt/docker-percona-with-backup/README.md

 Refer to `docker-compose.yml` for example.

-- `AWS_ACCESS_KEY`: AWS Access Key to be used when uploading backups to S3 bucket
+- `AWS_ACCESS_KEY`: AWS Access Key to be used when uploading backups to S3 bucket.
-- `AWS_SECRET_KEY`: AWS Secret Key to be used when uploading backups to S3 bucket
+- `AWS_SECRET_KEY`: AWS Secret Key to be used when uploading backups to S3 bucket.
-- `MYSQL_ROOT_PASSWORD`: Root password for MySQL
+- `MYSQL_ROOT_PASSWORD`: Root password for MySQL.
 - `S3_BUCKET`: Location of the S3 backup.
-For eg: `s3://a-sample-bucket/some/database/backuppath/`
+For eg: `s3://a-sample-bucket/some/database/backuppath/`.
+- `BACKUP_DISABLED`: Set this to skip the backup.

 ### Optional Docker System Environment